-Benilde Hall is a unique program offering housing, substance abuse treatment, and treatment for mental illness to homeless adult men all in one single facility.
+Benilde Hall is a unique program offering housing, substance use disorder treatment, and treatment for mental illness to homeless adult men all in one single facility.

 - All were homeless